Skip to Main Content

 Testimony in a hearing before Congress

-Television news report on the Congressional hearing
+Television news report about the hearing before Congress

 Congressional committee website